Is there a PERENNIAL future of agriculture?

 The costly practices of managing annuals, including a strong dependence on herbicides and mineral fertilizers, partly explain the high indebtedness and low returns in agriculture.

 A shift from annual to perennial grains that are planted once and harvested for many consecutive years could revolutionize agriculture and revitalize rural society.
-This shift could:
+It could solve problems associated with annuals and increase the potential for adaptation to climate change.

 Advances in plant breeding have shown that a shift to perennials is possible within a few decades, but it would challenge powerful vested interests.